3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 Snap-fit joints are a quick and easy way of connecting two 3D printed components together using interlocking features.
 Not only are they a low cost and time saving connection method but they can also reduce the number of parts in an assembly and offer the possibility of rapid assembly and disassembly.

 In this article, you'll learn which snap-fit connectors are the most appropriate for 3D Printing, good design practices to consider when designing snap-fits with plastics, and discover which 3D printing process is the most suitable for manufacturing your snap-fit connections.

-3D printed snap-fits also do not have injection moulding design limitations (draft angles, separation lines, wall thickness, undercuts etc) and can be easily designed and altered.
-This makes them ideal features for rapid prototype generation where clearance and fit are critical and because of this they are often applied in the design and testing of enclosures.
+3D printed snap-fits don't have injection molding design limitations (draft angles, separation lines, wall thickness, undercuts etc) and can be easily designed and altered.
+This makes them ideal for rapid prototype generation where clearance and fit are critical.
+Which is why they're often applied in the design and testing of enclosures.

 Common snap-fit connections

 Cantilever snap-fits are easy to design and intuitive for the user during assembly and disassembly.
-In many cases, it is the cheapest method of joining two parts together.
+In many cases, it's the cheapest way to join 2 parts together.

 The annular snap-fit utilizes hoop-strain to hold a pressed part in place.
 Common examples of annular snap-fits are bottle and pen caps.